Da Nang Food: The Best Restaurants in Da Nang, Vietnam by JetSettingFools.com

 #11 An Thuong DaNang Night Market Food

-Unlike most Vietnam night markets, the Da Nang An Thuong Night Market (MAP) is a small market of affixed stalls selling international fare.
-The concept is especially popular with tourists and is a fun place to meet fellow travelers.
+Unlike most Vietnam night markets, the Da Nang An Thuong Night Market is a small market of affixed stalls selling international fare.
+The concept is especially popular with tourists and is a fun place to meet fellow travelers and Da Nang digital nomads.

 We stopped by the market one night and pieced together a meal by ordering several items from different vendors.
 Among our favorites were Japanese-style Yakitori Sticks with chicken and leeks, a Cheesy Quesadilla from Three Little Owls and an impressive Philly Cheesesteak.